Inside Scoop From A Cast Member – 10 Amazing Ways Disney Trains Its Staff

-10. Nostalgia or Emotional Connection to the Company
+10. Emotional Connection to the Company

 One of the best ways that Disney Cast Members are trained is simply through the emotional connection that they have for the company.
 Because the Disney company is so special to the people who work there, they are motivated to be the best Cast Members they can be.
 If you’re emotionally invested in the company you’re working for, chances are you’ll be much more enthusiastic and better at your job.
 While Disney is not overtly stating something like, “Must feel a sense of nostalgia towards Disney parks,” in training sessions, it is clear that many Cast Members do have this connection to the parks, and it shows in their work.